Attempts to make the Potomac River navigable: Project initiation

-In 1784, a year after the Treaty of Paris was signed, George Washington and Horatio Gates traveled to Annapolis to seek the state's assent to the project.
+In 1784, a year after the Treaty of Paris was signed, George Washington and Horatio Gates traveled to Annapolis, Maryland to seek the state's assent to the project.
 Washington urged Virginia Governor Benjamin Harrison to bring the matter to the Virginia Assembly, citing the "commercial and political importance" of the project.
 Washington's formidable reputation in the U.S. during the time after the Revolution persuaded the governor to present a letter to the Virginia Assembly asking for support for the project.
 The Virginia Assembly appointed Washington, Gates, and Thomas Blackburn to seek Maryland's agreement.
 Washington's subsequent visit to Annapolis was successful and led to the incorporation of the Potomac Company in 1784 Maryland and in 1785 in Virginia.

 While it was not the first or only project started after the end of the American Revolution, its incorporation was a milestone because it was the first project that connected different regions and required the cooperation of multiple state governments.
 While the Potomac Company's charter eventually failed—the Maryland and Virginia acts of incorporation were very similar—the company stated it was going to raise 220,000 Spanish dollars (50, 000 pounds sterling) through 500 shares and also stated its plan and timeline.
 In the charter, the Potomac Company had three years to clear the upper Potomac, and ten years to build a bypass canals and locks around the Little and Great Falls (a distance of 175 miles).
 Both states passed additional laws to go further—building roads and connecting headwaters in order to link the Potomac River to the Ohio River.

 The Potomac Company originally wanted to hire only free labor, but due to the shortage of labor, the directors hired free, indentured, and slave labor to build the locks and canals and deepen the river.
 James Rumsey, a well known for his work with steam-propelled riverboats, was hired as the project's chief engineer.